 What speed do I need?

-For a smaller household - say, two people - you'll probably be fine with standard ADSL broadband, which usually has download speeds of up to 17Mb.
+For a smaller household - say, two people - you'll probably be fine with standard ADSL broadband, which usually has average download speeds around 10 or 11Mb.

 However, if there are three or more of you - or if you're just big on streaming videos and gaming - you'll want to go for fibre optic broadband.
-A download speed of up to 38Mb will suit most homes just fine, but it can't hurt to bump to something even faster if you all use the internet a lot.
+An average download speed around 35Mb will suit most homes just fine, but it can't hurt to bump to something even faster if you all use the internet a lot.

-For a household of five or more people, you'll definitely want fibre, and a particularly fast package at that - like BT's up to 76Mb offering, or even Virgin Media's up to 300Mb.
+For a household of five or more people, you'll definitely want fibre, and a particularly fast package at that - like BT Superfast Fibre 2 Unlimited (average download speed of 67Mb) - formerly BT Infinity 2 - or even Virgin Media's VIVID 350 (average 362Mb).
 This is more expensive, but when the cost is spread out over lots of people, you'll barely notice the difference.

 What download limit do I need?